erasherra/RagBERT/README.md

-The following project is research conducted by the SipeAI team.
+The following project is initial research conducted by the SipeAI team.

 # TLDR Description (Standard RAG vs RAGBERT)